Atomic nucleus: Etymology

-Nuclear makeup
+Principles

 The nucleus of an atom consists of neutrons and protons, which in turn are the manifestation of more elementary particles, called quarks, that are held in association by the nuclear strong force in certain stable combinations of hadrons, called baryons.
 The nuclear strong force extends far enough from each baryon so as to bind the neutrons and protons together against the repulsive electrical force between the positively charged protons.
 The nuclear strong force has a very short range, and essentially drops to zero just beyond the edge of the nucleus.
 The collective action of the positively charged nucleus is to hold the electrically negative charged electrons in their orbits about the nucleus.
 The collection of negatively charged electrons orbiting the nucleus display an affinity for certain configurations and numbers of electrons that make their orbits stable.
 Which chemical element an atom represents is determined by the number of protons in the nucleus; the neutral atom will have an equal number of electrons orbiting that nucleus.
 Individual chemical elements can create more stable electron configurations by combining to share their electrons.
 It is that sharing of electrons to create stable electronic orbits about the nuclei that appears to us as the chemistry of our macro world.

 Protons define the entire charge of a nucleus, and hence its chemical identity.
 Neutrons are electrically neutral, but contribute to the mass of a nucleus to nearly the same extent as the protons.
 Neutrons can explain the phenomenon of isotopes (same atomic number with different atomic mass).
 The main role of neutrons is to reduce electrostatic repulsion inside the nucleus.

 Composition and shape

 Protons and neutrons are fermions, with different values of the strong isospin quantum number, so two protons and two neutrons can share the same space wave function since they are not identical quantum entities.
 They are sometimes viewed as two different quantum states of the same particle, the nucleon.
 Two fermions, such as two protons, or two neutrons, or a proton + neutron (the deuteron) can exhibit bosonic behavior when they become loosely bound in pairs, which have integer spin.

 In the rare case of a hypernucleus, a third baryon called a hyperon, containing one or more strange quarks and/or other unusual quark(s), can also share the wave function.
 However, this type of nucleus is extremely unstable and not found on Earth except in high-energy physics experiments.

 The neutron has a positively charged core of radius ≈ 0.3 fm surrounded by a compensating negative charge of radius between 0.3 fm and 2 fm.
 The proton has an approximately exponentially decaying positive charge distribution with a mean square radius of about 0.8 fm.

-Nuclei can be spherical, rugby ball-shaped (prolate deformation), discus-shaped (oblate deformation), triaxial (a combination of oblate and prolate deformation) or pear-shaped.
+The shape of the atomic nucleus can be spherical, rugby ball-shaped (prolate deformation), discus-shaped (oblate deformation), triaxial (a combination of oblate and prolate deformation) or pear-shaped.